Nissan sees profit gains on vehicle sales growth, cost cuts

 That follows robust earnings in the year just ended thanks to big currency gains and the popularity of its Rogue crossover SUV and other models in the United States.

 It predicted currencies will work against it this year but plans to beat expected flat industry-wide vehicles sales with growth of around 5-6 percent in China, the United States and Europe.
-Cost cuts are set to add a hefty 110 billion yen ($920 million) to profit.
+Cost cuts are set to add a hefty 110 billion yen (587 million pounds) to profit.

 Nissan, 43.4 percent owned by France's Renault SA (RENA.PA), forecast operating profit of 675 billion yen - 2 percent less than a market consensus estimate, due in part to the automaker's conservative exchange rate assumptions.